-Atherton High School is an 11-18 Free School situated in Atherton, Greater Manchester.
+Atherton High School is Multi Academy Trust situated in Atherton, Greater Manchester.
 The school has due regard to the Code of Practice in the identification and Assessment of Special Educational Needs (2001) and the Special Educational Needs and Disability Act 2001.